kubedb/docs/docs/guides/redis/quickstart/quickstart.md

 $ kubectl patch -n demo rd/redis-quickstart -p '{"spec":{"halted":true}}' --type="merge"
 redis.kubedb.com/redis-quickstart patched
 ```
-After that, kubedb will delete the statefulsets and services, and you can see the database Phase as `Halted`.
+After that, kubedb will delete the petsets and services, and you can see the database Phase as `Halted`.

 Now, you can run the following command to get all redis resources in demo namespaces,
 ```bash